The Lords Seton's and Earl's of Winton Descent

 m. (mcrt 10.4.1582) Margaret Montgomery (d 09.04.1624, dau of Hugh Montgomery, 3rd Earl of Eglinton)

-From Robert Seton and Margaret Montgomerie - THE SETON EARL'S OF WINTON LINE
+From Robert Seton and Margaret Montgomerie - THE SETON EARL'S OF WINTON LINE, and THE SETON-MONTGOMERIE EARL'S OF EGLINTON

 m.
 (08.09.1588) Anna Forbes (b.
 30.09.1564), dau of William Forbes, 7th Lord, she married 2nd John Hamilton (brother of Samuelston).

 (1) Sir John Seton, 2nd Baron of Barnes, Kt.
 A Gentleman of the Privy Chamber and officer of the Court of King Charles I, he was a noted companion of the Marquis of Montrose in 1646.
 He acquired land in Ireland from Sir Robert Gordon of Lochinvar, the estate of Monylagan (Mionylangain or Moneylagan), Clongish Parish, in Co.
-Longford, before 1646 and is occassionally referred to as Sir John Seaton of Mionylangain, Longford.
-Noted in the Funeral of Chancellor Seton in 1622, he acquired the lands of Hailes from the heirs of Hercules Stewart of Whitelaw (d.
-1594).
+Longford, in 1628, and is occassionally referred to as Sir John Seaton of Mionylangain, Longford.
+He was noted in the Funeral of Chancellor Seton in 1622, and he acquired the lands of Hailes from the heirs of Hercules Stewart of Whitelaw (d.
+1594), and that of Crichton Castle.
+He and his wife, "Lady Seaton", are noted in the paper of Sir Arthur Forbes, during the seige of Castle Forbes in Longford, Ireland in 1641-42.

 m. unknown